yvonneyeh/codecademy-takehome/backend/README.md

-# 2020 Codecademy Internship Code Challenge (Backend Software Engineer)
+# 2020 Codecademy Apprenticeship Code Challenge (Backend Software Engineer)

 👋 Hi there!
 Thanks for taking the time to work on a backend takehome assignment.